Scott-Coates-Org/solo-project-1342shin/README.md

 ## Sprint Progress

 ### Sprint1
-[ ] Deploy app to production server.
+[V] Deploy app to production server.
 I suggest Firebase.
 App homepage must be publicly accessible.

 [ ] Whatever you chose as your technical component must be 10% complete.